The Impact of Trauma on the Body, Brain and Behavior

 Clinical Associate Professor of Community Health Sciences at Boston University School of Public Health where she focuses on social-contextual determinants of health and mental health and serves as Director of the MPH Certificate in Mental Health and Substance Use.

 Carol teaches courses on Individual, Community, and Population Health, Stress, Mental Health, and Psychological Trauma has earned several teaching awards, and enjoys mentoring MPH students who have an interest in public health and mental health.
 Prior to BU, Carol taught undergraduate, graduate, and online courses in psychology and research to military members and their families stationed in Asia and Europe.

 Her research focuses on stress, coping, and health in various contexts and populations, including cardiovascular health, deployed military members, and minority women.
 Carol has counseling experience with military members, with a focus on how deployments and trauma affect military

 Erin joined BU SHIELD in 2021 and supports the development, delivery, and evaluation of SHIELD programming for school nurses.
 Erin earned her Bachelor of Nursing Science from Massachusetts College of Pharmacy and Health Sciences and a Masters in Nursing Administration at Northeastern University.
 She has experience as a school nurse, nursing director for a community provider agency serving adults with developmental disabilities and brain injury, and as a staff nurse on an urgent care unit in a community health center.

 CME Program Manager: Lesly Zapata, BA

-Boston University School of Medicine designates this enduring material 1.75 contact hours, none of which are eligible for pharmacology credit.
+Nursing Contact Hours: 1.75 contact hours, of which 0 are eligible for pharmacology credit.

 - 1.75 Participation